 5 p.m. – 8 p.m. – Crest Crank Registration and Packet Pickup

 If you have already pre-registered for the Crest Crank, this is your time to check in, pick up your goodie bag and meet some of the women who run the AADA.
 If you have not already registered and the event is not yet sold out, registration will also be open at this time.

-Race day registration will take place at 7:30 am at Absolute Bikes.
+Race day registration will take place at 7:30 am.
 However, pre-registration is strongly encouraged as it will make everyone’s morning a little easier!

 The SCR regular Sunday club ride is called the “Pastry Ride.”
 We ride our bikes for a while on Sunday morning and then we eat pastries.
 We’ll ride around 30 miles; please bring sufficient water and dress for the weather.
 The ride will finish back at the plaza of the SteamPlant for pastries, fruit, juice and coffee.

 The Crest Crank after party is open to anyone and will be a great way to close out Bike Fest.
 Join us to enjoy delicious food, drinks, live music and fun with friends.
+Local bands will be featured, so be ready to dance and have a good time!
 There will also be an awesome silent auction and bike related art by some of Salida’s best local artists.
 If you want to see more of Salida, the after party will take place right in the heart of the downtown historic district and just a few steps away from art galleries, taverns, restaurants, shops and more.
 Friends and family of riders or anyone else who wants to hang out and support the important work of the AADA are also encouraged to join the after party.

 1 p.m. – Historic Salida Ride